flatsec/flatsec.github.io/_posts/2014-10-15-varnish-4-selinux.md

 ### SELinux troubleshooting

 I thought this might be a good time to learn about SELinux.
+For the last few years I've been working at a place that is almost exclusively an Ubuntu shop.
+Before that, nowhere actually used SELinux, they all just turned it off.
+So, I have never worked at an organization that left SELinux on.
+Time to change that!

 There's a good document [here](http://wiki.centos.org/HowTos/SELinux) that I'm following to create a policy that will allow varnish 4 to startup and work properly.

 First let's install some packages.